70% West-Europeans want politicians to change food price VAT

 About the survey

 The consumer survey was run last October amongst 1558 consumers across France (n=531), Germany (n=514), and the Netherlands (n=513) with an appropriate distribution across gender, age, income and political background.
-Consumers in the three countries represent nearly 40% of the EU-27 population (without UK).
+Consumers in the three countries represent nearly 40% of the EU-27 population (without UK) and more than 80% of Western Europe (UN definition).
 The survey results demonstrate that (West) Europeans are ready for a meat tax if revenues are used in a clever way for farmers and consumers.
-TAPP Coalition is looking for funding to run a next enquiry in more EU countries.
+TAPP Coalition is looking for funding to run a next enquiry in 2021 in more EU countries.